Stunning reversal: Judge vacates former youth minister’s sex convictions

 Some allegations against Brothers could not be prosecuted because the statute of limitations had expired, victims advocates said.
 Other claims involved alleged victims who were unwilling to testify.
 In at least one case, church members complained that law enforcement officials did not follow up on leads.
 Fayette County Assistant District Attorney Wendy O’Brien, who prosecuted the corruption of minors and indecent exposure charges filed against Brothers in March 2017, declined an interview request from the Chronicle.

-At first, Brothers took him and other youths to fun activities, such as seeing movies and driving go-karts.
+At first, Brothers took him and other youths to fun activities, such as watching movies and driving go-karts.
 But then the youth minister began showing pornographic movies to the boys, the man testified, according to the Uniontown Herald-Standard.
 Eventually, Brothers performed lewd acts in front of him and encouraged him to do likewise, the man said, reporting that this happened “at least 50” times.

 “This man stole my son’s childhood as well as his innocence and basically ruined his life.”